 About Family-to-Family

-Family-to-Family is a designated evidenced-based program that is proven to significantly improve the coping and problem-solving abilities of parents, siblings, spouses, teenage and adult children and significant others of people living with a mental health condition.
+NAMI Family-to-Family is an 8-week designated evidence-based program that is proven to significantly improve the coping and problem-solving abilities of parents, siblings, spouses, teenage and adult children and significant others of people living with a mental health condition.

-NAMI Family-to-Family is taught by NAMI-trained family members who have been there, and includes presentations, discussions and interactive exercises.
+NAMI Family-to-Family is taught by NAMI trained family members who have been there, and includes workshops, presentations, discussions and interactive exercises.

-The upcoming Family-to-Family classes will take place as follows:
+New Family-to-Family classes will take place this fall beginning in September.

 NAMI Family-to-Family